 I am inclined to believe that my mother was never prepared for what was to come out of her initial conjugations with my father.
 Compared to the overly protective manner of many mothers over their sons, I understood very early in my life that I have a very special relationship with my mother.
 I’ve seen her watch me fall into the deep end more than once before, without her doing anything about it.
 Just watching, waiting to see how I’ll deal with it.

-I have never at any one point felt any sense of neglect though.
-There’s something about the look in my mother’s eyes, which has always given me Samson-like strength when it seems the darkness of the deep end is about to swallow me up completely.
+I have never at any one point felt any sense of neglect, though.
+There’s something about the look in my mother’s eyes, which has always given me Samson-like strength when it seems the darkness of the deep end is about to swallow me down completely.
 She is my first best friend, my number one confidant.

 My mother has always openly declared her love and admiration for me.
 She adores me.
 I’ve heard her many times tell other fellow mothers how proud she is of me, “… this man who felled my breasts”, because of my generousity and kindness as a son, and big brother to my two younger siblings.